nick990/scrimba-react-course/tenzies/README.md

 Map over the state numbers array to generate our array of Die components and render those in place of our manually-written 10 Die elements.

+## Challenge 5

+Create a `Roll Dice` button that will re-roll all 10 dice.

+Clicking the button should generate a new array of numbers and set the `dice` state to that new array (thus re-rendering the array to the page).